-Related studies show that availability of digitized content closely correlate with digital divide.
-In some economies, e-books are easily available to students through school libraries.
-Such libraries are managed by school librarians who are well trained on ICT technical skill.
-Unfortunately, within the same economy, some schools do not have librarians with required ICT technical skills forcing the few skilled librarians to services a pool of schools (see for example Brisco, 2011).
-Resources are not equitably distributed resulting in some schools lacking funds to implement infrastructure that supports access of e-books.
-In the less resourced economies, most e-School projects, ICT for learning does not have content that is specific to the economy's curricula.
+Related studies show that in most e-School projects, ICT for learning does not have content that is specific to the curricula.
 School textbooks have not been digitized for incorporation into the e-School systems, partly due to the implications of cost and partly due to intellectual property rights issues.
 In the few instances where the content available is relevant, students tend to engage with the ICTs much more (Reynolds, Treharne & Tripp, 2003).
-The unavailability of relevant content is a draw-back to the success of ICT integration in teaching and learning in the less resourced economies.
+The unavailability of relevant content is a draw-back to the success of ICT integration in teaching and learning.
 Hardware and software alone without content distribution through the communication sub-system is inadequate for inquiry-based learning.

 Some content may be generated collaboratively between peers within the network.
 For example, teachers in networked schools may develop content relevant to teaching but not available in an organized form that they feel is suitable for use by their students.
 Teachers could also collaboratively develop content which could feed into publishable books, but instead avail these online for students in collaborating schools.
 Students are also known to collaboratively generate content through participation in group projects.
 In certain cases students may, through normal debate over a subject, come up with credible information that may constitute new knowledge (Johnson, Levine, Smith & Smythe, 2009).
 Debate on the authenticity of such knowledge persists, and institutions are reluctant to accept such content when it is generated by students (Wheeler, Yeomans and Wheeler, 2008).
 However, even the online publication of such content, irrespective of its admissibility to the academic community, may motivate participating students and sow the seeds for more credible knowledge.
 Part of such content may be used as case studies by teachers in their classroom teaching.
-The generation of content by teachers and students is necessary for secondary level students as such content is contextualised to their environment.
-At a higher education level, students could benefit from the e-books abundantly available at increasingly affordable costs (Polanka, 2011).

-In Australia, the schools that are participating in ICT integration for teaching and learning have made an impressive advancement with 75% having developed intranet facilities to increase the sharing of information within the e-Schools (Baskin & Williams, 2006:465).
+In Australia, the schools that are participating in ICT integration for teaching and learning have made an impressive advancement with 75% having developed intranet facilities to increase the sharing of information within the e-Schools (Baskin & Williams, 2006:10).
 The software used in the schools is provided centrally by the government, but some schools depend on local innovations or purchase off-the-shelf products to improve the performance of the centrally supplied modules (Baskin & Williams, 2006).
-Baskin & Williams (2006:463) found that a small proportion (19%) of the schools had developed in-house software that was reliant on the expertise of a few teachers, but suggested that if these teachers were transferred, the projects would likely stall.
+Baskin & Williams (2006:8) found that a small proportion (19%) of the schools had developed in-house software that was reliant on the expertise of a few teachers, but suggested that if these teachers were transferred, the projects would likely stall.

 Despite the Chilean government's concerted efforts to expand ICT infrastructure in schools, challenges still abound.
 Over time, the access to ICT infrastructure in Chilean schools has improved, with the student to computer ratio increasing to 23 students per computer, and internet access being availed to 75% of the students enrolled in the education system.
-In 2009, broadband was accessible to 67% of the student population at national level (Enlaces, 2011).
-However, the general frequency of use of the accessible infrastructure is low (Hinostroza, Labbé, Brun & Matamala, 2011).
+In 2009, broadband was accessible to 67% of the student population at national level (Enlaces, 2009).
+However, the general frequency of use of the accessible infrastructure is low (Hinostroza, Labbe, Brun & Matamala, 2011).
 In secondary schools, classrooms access computer laboratories three times a week.
 This suggests that the general level of integration of ICT in everyday classroom teaching is low, and may explain why universities have been mandated by the Ministry of Education to train teachers and work with groups of schools to develop alternative pedagogical approaches to ICT in education (Light, 2009; Hinostroza, Hepp and Cox, 2009).